Dealer Vs Non-Dealer Car Servicing

 “Similar warranties are implied by common law into contracts for the supply of services by workshops.
 For example, if a customer could establish that a workshop did not exercise due care and skill in fitting a disc brake calliper, or if the customer could establish that a disc brake rotor fitted by the workshop was below recommended minimum operating thickness, the workshop could be held liable to the customer under section 74 or under common law.”

-What about extended warranties, or service-based conditions?
+What about extended warranty and service-based conditions?

 Sometimes there are restrictions on extended warranties and it pays to read the fine print, because sometimes it’ll stipulate that, to be eligible, the new vehicle must be serviced within the dealer network.
 For instance, Toyota now offers a longer warranty on its battery pack in hybrid vehicles (up from eight to 10 years), but to earn the longer warranty you’ve got to have the battery pack checked annually by a dealer-based service centre.
+Mitsubishi also offers a ten-year warranty on the condition of servicing within dealer authorization.

 In the end, it all comes down to you as to where you get your vehicle serviced.
 If you’ve been using your local mechanic for years, and he knows your particular type of vehicle backwards, then keep using him.
 As long as he’s registered, and he uses genuine or approved parts, and doesn’t cut corners you shouldn’t have any dramas should a warranty claim arise.
 And should you be stuck in the middle of an argument between the vehicle manufacturer and the mechanic (should they have fitted a non-genuine/approved part that caused a problem) then there’s recourse via the Trade Practices Act.
 You’ll never be truly on your own in a dispute.